 Many teachers are now using platforms such as Zoom and Google Meet to reach their students.
-While many teachers use this platform to teach or review standards with their students, many are also using it for socialization during these times.
+While many teachers use this platform to teach or review standards with their students, many are also using it for socialization during these times and there are lots of great distance learning activities you can use to engage your students.

-Are you looking for fun and engaging activities to do with your students during class meetings?
-I searched our teacher Facebook groups for some creative ways to engage your students during these times.
+I searched our teacher Facebook groups for some creative distance learning activities to engage your students during these times.

 Have you tried playing games with your students on Zoom or Google Meet?
 You might be surprised how easy it can be!